Introduction:-

 CAS

-4- Short take off is another term used in Military navigation short takeoff and landing (STOL) aircraft is an aircraft with short runway requirements for takeoff and landing.
+4- Short take off is another term used in Military navigation A short takeoff and landing (STOL) aircraft is an aircraft with short runway requirements for takeoff and landing.
 Many STOL-designed aircraft also feature various arrangements for use on runways with harsh conditions (such as high altitude).

 Marker Beacons:-